JV-conseil-Internet-Consulting/django-azure-active-directory-signin/README.md

 and middleware which allows the entire site to require user authentication by default, with the ability to exempt specified views.

+A `demo` Django app is provided to run local tests on `https` protocol thanks to [django-sslserver](https://pypi.org/project/django-sslserver/).

 This project is in no way affiliated with Microsoft.

 ## Installation